CambriaSolutions/MSRFP-3717/README.md

 (l)

-We used Mocha and Chai for unit testing as it ensures logic is working as expected and regressions do not creep in.  *[[Automated Test Results]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Automated%20Test%20Results.png)* *[[Automated Test Script]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Automated_Test_Script.txt)*
+We used Mocha and Chai for unit testing as it ensures logic is working as expected and regressions do not creep in.  *[[Automated Test Scripts and Results]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Automated%20Testing.pdf)*

 (m)